Petit Theft

 Hiring an attorney to fight for the best disposition of your case is important.
 If the retail establishment objects to the diversion program for any reason, your attorney can contact the retail establishment involved in your case and often convince the retail establishment not to oppose a more favorable disposition such as a diversion program.

-Also, your attorney can help negotiate some of the diversion terms and ensure you are entered into the program as quickly as possible.
+Your attorney can also help negotiate some of the diversion terms and ensure you are entered into the program as quickly as possible.

-Finally, your attorney can make sure that the paperwork is completed correctly so that the charges are dismissed, which then allows you to petition to seal or expunge your record.
+Finally, your attorney can ensure that the paperwork is completed correctly so that the charges are dismissed, which allows you to petition to seal or expunge your record.

 Civil Penalty Demand Letter- “The Shakedown”

 Many large retail establishments in Florida will accuse a customer of theft or shoplifting.
-After the accusation is made, the retail establishment will collect the customer’s contact information and turn it over to a law firm that acts much like a collection agency even if the merchandise is recovered and no actual damages are incurred by the store.
+After the accusation is made, the retail establishment collects the customer’s contact information and turns it over to a law firm that acts much like a collection agency, even if the merchandise is recovered and no actual damages are incurred by the store.

-The law firm will then send a letter to the customer demanding that the customer pays a “civil penalty” authorized under Florida Law, Florida Statute Section 772.11.
+The law firm will then send a letter to the customer demanding that the customer pay a “civil penalty” authorized under Florida Law, Florida Statute Section 772.11.

-The first letter often vaguely implies that paying the requested amount may prevent any further litigation, which many people assume means that no criminal prosecution will take place if they pay the requested amount.
+The first letter often vaguely implies that paying the requested amount may prevent further litigation, which many assume means that no criminal prosecution will occur if they pay the requested amount.

-The first letter often vaguely implies that paying the requested amount may prevent any further litigation, which many people assume means that no criminal prosecution will take place if they pay the requested amount.
+The first letter often vaguely implies that paying the requested amount may prevent further litigation, which many assume means that no criminal prosecution will occur if they pay the requested amount.

-If the initial amount requested is not paid after the first letter, the Florida law firm will send a second letter 45 days later demanding even more, money for unspecified damages from the shoplifting incident, usually $475.00.
-The second letter demands that the higher amount of damages is paid within 10 days.
+If the initial amount requested is not paid after the first letter, the Florida law firm will send a second letter 45 days later demanding even more money for unspecified damages from the shoplifting incident, usually $475.00.
+The second letter demands that the higher amount of damages be paid within ten (10) days.

-The second letter almost never states how this amount of damages are calculated.
-This second letter is more threatening and implies that the sheriff will be notified if you do not pay the requested amount.
+The second letter almost never states how this amount of damages is calculated.
+It is more threatening and implies that the sheriff will be notified if you do not pay the requested amount.

 The Civil Demand Letters are Misleading